 Here are six emergency contact lens tips for damaged and trapped lenses.

-1. Never wear contact lens that is torn or broken.
+1. Never wear a contact lens that is torn or broken.

 Never put a contact lens in your eye that has been torn or damaged.
 Although it may appear natural, torn edges might irritate your cornea.
 Your eye's surface is fragile, and even a little tear can cause pain and discomfort.